helrond/clbsj.org/_posts/2022-11-26-reportback-from-sbl-aar-2022.md

 We're grateful for the collaborative space created by SBL/AAR, and especially for the change-makers who have been pushing it forward!

+**Remembrance video for Norman Gottwald, compiled by Ched Myers of Bartimaeus Cooperative Ministries:**

 <iframe src="https://drive.google.com/file/d/15Zuk0FOwZr-CUjIOhNLFCNWhfHvf10aw/preview" width="640" height="480" allow="autoplay"></iframe>

+If you have trouble playing the above video, you can access it directly using this link: [https://drive.google.com/file/d/15Zuk0FOwZr-CUjIOhNLFCNWhfHvf10aw/view](https://drive.google.com/file/d/15Zuk0FOwZr-CUjIOhNLFCNWhfHvf10aw/view)